 This is the blog post I have waited 1236 days to write.
 And yet it has actually been the hardest.
 As I type, this is my 6th, 7th, 8th attempt at finding the words.
-This blog has always felt so easy to write but this post has felt so hard.
-I am only finally posting it today because at the weekend we are going to celebrate with our family and Bilbo will finally ring the bell and I want to be able to share that celebration with you all.
+This blog has always felt so easy to write but this post has felt hard.
+I am only finally posting it today because we are going to celebrate with our family over the weekend, and Bilbo will finally ring the bell.
+I want to be able to share that celebration with you all.
 But without this post the story is incomplete.
 So tonight I’ve finally finished it.

 The Last Few Weeks of Treatment

-End of treatment always felt so far away, so out of reach.
-And then all of a sudden we were in double digits then single digits.
-And then just 5 days away from the 18th March it came to an abrupt end.
+The end of treatment always felt so far away, so out of reach.
+All of a sudden, we were in double digits, then single digits.
+And then, just 5 days away from the 18th of March, it came to an abrupt end.
 I should have been elated.
 Yet I ended up feeling a bit meh!